-You must sign and date your Will in front of two witnesses, who must also sign and date it.
+You must sign and date your Will in front of two witnesses.
 None of you can leave the room during the signing as this will invalidate your Will.
 Witnesses cannot be related to you and must not be named as beneficiaries or executors in your Will; nor can they be married to one of your executors or beneficiaries.